OWASP/www-project-desktop-app-security-top-10/tab_detailed_DesktopTop10.md

 An attacker can bypass restrictions & hence run arbitrary code by abusing misconfigured features or even escalate privilege on the system running the target application.

 ### Prevention:
-Security misconfigurations can be prevented by using Named pipes with lowest possible privilege to carry out the communication and operation.
+Security misconfigurations can be prevented by using:
+* Named pipes with lowest possible privilege to carry out the communication and operation.
-Hardened supporting background process & third-party services Hardened/Defused file parser, File type/content validations Configuring proper firewall rules, group policies, registries, etc.
+* Hardened supporting background process & third-party services
+* Hardened/Defused file parser, File type/content validations
+* Configuring proper firewall rules, group policies, registries, etc.